 Occasionally, a woman might experience some cramping during or after a hysterosonogram.
 If she desires, she may take 1-2 tablets of ibuprofen (Motrin or Advil) 1-2 hours before the procedure to decrease cramping.
 This may be repeated 3-4 hours later in the unlikely event that cramping persists.

 You will be able to watch the sonohysterogram on a monitor while it is being performed.
 Afterwards, the doctor will review the findings with you and answer any questions about those findings.
 If there are any abnormalities that are found on the inside of your uterus, don’t worry!
 Nearly all of these conditions are easily corrected with minimally invasive, outpatient surgery (usually with hysteroscopy).

 Hysteroscopy is the inspection of the uterine cavity that allows for the diagnosis and treatment of various uterine conditions.
 Some of which, could lead to fertility problems.

 This is the most common uterine malformation and a common cause of miscarriage.
-It is unclear whether a uterine septum increase the chances for infertility or not.
+It is unclear whether a uterine septum increases the chances for infertility or not.
 A wedge of tissue is present inside the uterine cavity, which divides it into two halves (also called uterine horns).